Xe/site/blog/templeos-2-god-the-rng-2019-05-29.markdown

 life so that perfect justice happened?
 ```

-Terry Davis legitimately believed that this code was being puppeted by the Holy Spirit; and that therefore Terry could ask God questions and get responses by hammering `F7`.
+Terry Davis legitimately believed that this code was being directly influenced by the Holy Spirit; and that therefore Terry could ask God questions and get responses by hammering `F7`.
 One of the sources of entropy for the random number generator is keyboard input, so in a way Terry was the voice of `god` through everything he wrote.

 > Terry: Is the World perfectly just?
 > `god`: Are you calling me lazy?